One program, two sites

 The NDSU prelicensure BSN program is offered at two locations: the NDSU campus in Fargo and NDSU Nursing at Sanford Health in Bismarck.

-At NDSU Fargo campus, department and faculty offices are located at the Stop and Go Center.
-The majority of classes and laboratories are held at Sudro Hall.
+At NDSU Fargo campus, department and faculty offices are located at the Aldevron Tower in the heart of campus.
+The majority of classes and laboratories are held at Aldevron Tower and the adjoining Sudro Hall.

 At the Bismarck site, department offices, faculty offices and classrooms are located on the Sanford Health campus.